Elica-FY/DPCFFormer-Diverse_Pooling_and_Cross_Feature_Fusion_Former/README.md

-# DPCFFormer: Diverse Pooling and Cross-Feature Fusion Transformer for Hyperspectral Image Classification
+# DPCFFormer: Lightweight Transformer with Diverse Pooling and Cross Feature Fusion for Hyperspectral Image Classification

 ___________